Beefcake Relay Control Hookup Guide

 Resources and Going Further

 You should now have a relay capable of switching loads from a microcontroller.
 But what to switch?
 Motors?
 Floor lamps?
 Other relays?
 It's up to you!
+For more information about the Beefcake Relay Control board, check below!

 Here's a few tutorials to inspire you.
 They use the Beefcake to switch some fun stuff, including fire.